7 best Wireshark alternatives for Mac (packet capture & Wi-Fi analyzers)

 Pricing: From $50

-How to choose the best Wireshark equivalent?
+How to choose the best Wireshark alternative for Mac

 • Define your needs — Are you looking simply for information?
 Do you need to improve your signal strength?
 Are you a developer who needs very specific tools?
 Choose an app that best meets your needs.